syhstudy/Bash2Com/README_add.md

 Regularization in data augmentation
 ==========================================
-The actual updated loss function of NP-GD can be expressed as follows (Aleksander Madry et al.[<sup>1</sup>](#refer-id) proposed that PGD method does not use normal example, but TRADES et al.[<sup>2</sup>](#refer-id) pointed out that using normal example can increase the accuracy of the model.
+The actual updated loss function of adversarial training can be expressed as follows (Aleksander Madry et al.[<sup>1</sup>](#refer-id) proposed that PGD method does not use normal example, but TRADES et al.[<sup>2</sup>](#refer-id) pointed out that using normal example can increase the accuracy of the model.
 Here adopts the loss function of adding normal example):
 $$\\tilde{L} (x,y):=\\frac{1}{2} (L(x,y)+L(x+\\delta ,y))$$

 where $L(x,y)$ represents the loss function of the training process. $\delta$ represents the perturbation superimposed on the input. $y$ is the label of the example.